-Serial production of new SUVs for the Armed Forces of Ukraine begins
+Mass production of new SUVs for the Armed Forces of Ukraine begins in Ukraine

-Ukraine is preparing to produce pickup trucks and SUVs for the needs of the Armed Forces.
-The plan envisages production at the Cherkasy Bus Plant "Ataman".
-This step will contribute to the effective execution of combat missions in the front and near-front areas, making it a significant event in the automotive industry in 2024.
-Oleksandr Dorosh, a member of the plant's board, noted that the plant is ready to produce cars that are already well-known on the market - Isuzu D-Max pickup trucks.
-At the moment, "Ataman" produces 67% of buses and 30% of trucks.
+Ukraine is preparing to produce pickup trucks and SUVs for the needs of the Armed Forces of Ukraine.
+The plan involves production at the Cherkasy Bus Plant “Ataman”.
+This step will contribute to the effective performance of combat missions at the front and in front-line areas, making it a significant event in the automotive industry in 2024.
+Oleksandr Dorosh, a member of the plant’s board, noted that the plant is ready to produce cars that are already well-known on the market – Isuzu D-Max pickup trucks.
+At the moment, “Ataman” produces 67% of buses and 30% of trucks.

 The planned Isuzu D-Max pickups will be equipped with a 1.9-liter diesel engine with a capacity of 120 to 163 hp, and their ground clearance will be 60 cm.